-Receipt of ten (10) tickets during one academic year will result in the loss of parking privileges until the following Fall semester.
+Receipt of ten (10) citations during one academic year will result in the loss of parking privileges until the following Fall semester.

-If a total of fifteen (15) tickets are received, the student will also forfeit the privilege of parking on campus the following academic year.
+If a total of fifteen (15) citations are received, the student will also forfeit the privilege of parking on campus the following academic year.

-The Student Development Office will be informed of any forfeiture of parking privileges on campus.
+The Student Development Office is informed of any forfeiture of parking privileges on campus.

 Additional Responsibilities and Regulations

 You are ultimately responsible for how many tickets you have received, including tickets received by people borrowing the vehicle.

 A vehicle will be considered in violation of College regulations if it is stopped or parked in a(n) ADA accessible space, fire lane, no parking area, or restricted zone.

 Vehicles parked improperly due to mechanical difficulties, overcrowded parking lots, temporary loading/unloading, or other problems must be reported immediately to Public Safety (630-752-5911) Public Safety is available 24 hours a day.